Before You Leave For Campus Checklist

 Signage and Wellness Ambassadors will be there to remind you of our health and safety protocols.

-We offer COVID-19 nasal swab rapid tests at all three campuses.
-The testing is voluntary and available to students and employees scheduled to be at Casa Loma, St. James or Waterfront campuses.
+We offer COVID-19 nasal swab rapid tests at Casa Loma, St. James and Waterfront campuses.
+The testing is voluntary and available to students and employees.

 Global Health Solutions is providing point-of-care testing, which generates results in 15 minutes and is 98.1 per cent accurate.
 The nasal swab collection will be completed by experienced and fully trained nurses using full PPE including face shields, body gowns, masks, gloves and disinfecting wipes.
 Your private health information will be handled per Ontario data privacy laws.